Marginal Post Processing of Bayesian Inference Products with Normalizing Flows and Kernel Density Estimators: Applications of margarine

 \subsubsection{Dark Energy Survey}

 The Dark Energy Survey~(DES) is designed to help us understand why the Universe's rate of expansion is accelerating.
 The goal of the collaboration is to map millions of galaxies, thousands of supernova and large scale cosmic structures in order to help understand the dark energy which makes up 70\% of the universe.
-Specifically, the survey has targeted the measurements of the dark matter and dark energy densities as well as the dark energy equation of state~\cite{DES_2005} by investigating galaxy clustering, gravitational lensing and supernova distances.
+The survey has targeted the measurements of the dark matter and dark energy densities as well as the dark energy equation of state~\citep{DES_2005, DES_Year1_2018, DES_year3, DES_year3_2021} by investigating galaxy clustering, gravitational lensing and supernova distances.

-We use samples from the Year 1 DES analysis \cite{will_handley_2020_4116393} which aimed to constrain the baryon density parameter, $\Omega_b$, the dark matter density parameter, $\Omega_c$, the approximate ratio of the sound horizon to the angular diameter distance, $\theta$, the optical depth of the CMB to reionization, $\tau$ and the amplitude and tilt of the power spectrum, $A_s$ and $n_s$.
-We note that the Year 3 DES results have been published~\cite{DES_year3, DES_year3_2021} but that the samples have not been made publicly available.
-The Year 1 samples from the cosmological subspace are shown in red in the right-hand panel of \cref{fig:cosmo_examples}, where we have marginalised over the 20 nuisance parameters, along with a MAF reconstruction of the subspace in green.
+The Year 1 DES analysis\footnote{We note that the Year 3 DES results have been published~\citep{DES_year3, DES_year3_2021} but at the time of writing that the samples have not been made publicly available.} \citep{will_handley_2020_4116393} aimed to constrain the baryon density parameter, $\Omega_b$, the dark matter density parameter, $\Omega_c$, the approximate ratio of the sound horizon to the angular diameter distance, $\theta_{MC}$, the optical depth of the CMB to reionization, $\tau$, and the amplitude and tilt of the power spectrum, $A_s$, and $n_s$.
+The samples from the cosmological subspace are shown in orange in the right-hand panel of \cref{fig:cosmo_examples}, where we have marginalised over a set of 20 nuisance parameters, along with a MAF reconstruction of the subspace in gray.

-Unlike the toy examples and REACH samples, the DES cosmological samples do not have uniform priors and cannot easily be transformed into a space in which the priors are uniform.
+Unlike the toy examples and REACH samples, the priors on the DES analysis are non-uniform, astrophysically informed and cannot easily be transformed into a space in which the priors are uniform.
 As a result, we have to use the density estimators built into \textsc{margarine} to evaluate both the log-probability of the posterior and the prior if we want to calculate marginal statistics.

-While this is possible it is expected to lead to an increased uncertainty in the marginal statistics, for example this can be seen for the marginal BMD values reported in \cref{fig:cosmo_examples}.
-The problem is further complicated by the size of the cosmological parameter space, we expect larger parameter spaces to be harder to replicate well with \textsc{margarine}.
-We find that both methods with the two different density estimates give consistent marginal KL divergences.
+While this is possible, it is expected to lead to an increased uncertainty in the marginal statistics, which can be seen in \cref{fig:cosmo_examples}.
+In addition, the problem is further complicated by the size of the cosmological parameter space, since we expect larger parameter spaces to be harder to replicate well with \textsc{margarine}, and consequently we expect larger errors on the marginal statistics.